 Armenia is a small former Soviet republic located in the South Caucasus region, north of Iran and east of Turkey.
 Its transition from socialism to capitalism has not been easy on the country.
 This, as well as regional conflicts and a devastating earthquake, have contributed to a rocky start for this new democracy.
 One of the environmental effects of this transition period has been deforestation.
 In rural landscapes, many hillsides were denuded.
 In the cities, one often sees the metal frames of park benches whose wooden seats were torn out by cold citizens and burned for heat.

 With headquarters in Watertown, Massachusetts, Armenia Tree Project (ATP) works in Armenia on three principal projects: community tree planting/rural reforestation, community development/poverty reduction, and environmental education and advocacy.
 From mid-June to mid-August 2008, I had the pleasure of volunteering with the group in Yerevan, through Patagonia’s environmental internship program.

-[Mount Aragats as seen from the slopes of Mount Ara, which is about 8,000 feet.
+Mount Aragats as seen from the slopes of Mount Ara, which is about 8,000 feet.
 Armenia is quite mountainous.
 Arable land is at a premium.
-All photos: Walter Allen.]

 My internship employed some of the skills I use at Patagonia and some I’d yet to develop.
 During this time, I reviewed English-language press releases written by ATP’s public outreach coordinator, worked with its finance manager on budgets and reporting, and helped to develop a nursery allocation tool to provide ATP with better information to plan their tree nursery.
 This included mapping the nursery using GPS and incorporating that mapping data into an Excel database so they could make the necessary calculations.